Stephen Conway: Episcopal ministry

 In accordance with constitutional practice, upon becoming the twenty-sixth most senior bishop in the Church of England (after the Archbishop of Canterbury, the Archbishop of York, the Bishops of London, Durham and Winchester, and the nineteen other longest serving Bishops), Conway became one of the Lords Spiritual of the House of Lords on 4 June 2014.
 He was introduced to the House on Monday, 7 July 2014.

-It has been announced that Conway is to serve as both Bishop of Ely and Acting Bishop of Lincoln (each half-time) throughout 2022.
+It was announced that Conway was to serve as both Bishop of Ely and Acting Bishop of Lincoln (each half-time) from 1 January 2022.
+He stepped down as acting bishop on 20 April 2023, and returned to being the full-time Bishop of Ely.